veroslav/sudoku-generator-solver-game/README.md

 - Reveal clues (next digit) on player's request
 - Flag wrong entries
 - Pencilmark entries
-- Focus on a candidate
+- Candidate focus (show all or focus on one or more candidates)
 - Enter a puzzle manually, verify it (determine difficulty grading), and allow player to use all available aid tools in order to solve the puzzle
 - Puzzle symmetry can be selected before creating a new puzzle.
 Five symmetry types can be chosen: 180 Degree Rotational, Vertical and Horizontal mirroring, Diagonal and Anti-diagonal
 - Either digits or letters can be used based on player’s preferences